affinda/affinda-python/docs/models.md

 - `label`: Required.
 - `field_type`: The different data types of annotations.
-Known values are: "text", "integer", "float", "decimal", "date", "datetime", "daterange", "boolean", "enum", "location", "phonenumber", "json", "table", "cell", "expectedremuneration", "jobtitle", "language", "skill", "yearsexperience", "group", "table_deprecated".
+Known values are: "text", "integer", "float", "decimal", "date", "datetime", "daterange", "boolean", "enum", "location", "phonenumber", "json", "table", "expectedremuneration", "jobtitle", "language", "skill", "yearsexperience", "group", "table_deprecated", "url", "image".
 - `mandatory`:
 - `show_dropdown`:
 - `display_enum_value`: If true, both the value and the label for the enums will appear in the dropdown in the validation tool.
 - `auto_validation_threshold`:
 - `data_source`: Data source mapping identifier.
+- `mapping`: Defines how the data point is mapped to the data source.

 <a id="models._models.DataFieldDataPoint"></a>